Brian Dinkelman

-Brian Adam Dinkelman (born November 10, 1983) is an American retired professional baseball second baseman who is the manager of the Cedar Rapids Kernels, the Class-A minor-league affiliate of the Minnesota Twins.
+Brian Adam Dinkelman (born November 10, 1983) is an American former professional baseball second baseman who is the manager of the Wichita Wind Surge, the Double-A minor-league affiliate of the Minnesota Twins.
 Dinkelman was drafted by the Minnesota Twins in the eighth round of the 2006 MLB draft, and made his MLB debut on June 4, 2011.
 He last played professional baseball in 2013, transitioning into coaching in the Twins organization.
-He served as the Kernels' hitting coach prior to his promotion to manager for the 2019 season.
+He previously served as the manager for the Cedar Rapids Kernels, the High-A affiliate of the Twins.

 Early life

 Brian Adam Dinkelman was born on November 10, 1983, in Centralia, Illinois.
 He attended Centralia High School, where he played basketball and golf along with baseball.
 After graduation, Dinkelman played baseball at McKendree College in Lebanon, Illinois, for the McKendree Bearcats.
 Dinkelman won the American Midwest Conference Player of the Year award from 2004 to 2006, and won the National Association of Intercollegiate Athletics (NAIA) Player of the Year award his senior year.
 At McKendree, Dinkelman set 25 career school records, as well as five NAIA career records.

-After college, Dinkelman was drafted by the Minnesota Twins in the eighth round of the 2006 MLB draft; he signed with the team on June 8, 2006.
+After college, Dinkelman was drafted by the Minnesota Twins in the eighth round of the 2006 MLB draft with the 246th overall pick.
+He signed with the team on June 8, 2006 for a $13,000 signing bonus.

 Playing career

 In his first professional season, Dinkelman played for the Elizabethton Twins of the Rookie Appalachian League.
-Over 46 games played, Dinkelman batted .298 with four home runs and 32 runs batted in.
+In 46 games played, Dinkelman batted .298 with four home runs and 32 runs batted in.
 Defensively, Dinkelman predominately played as a second baseman.
 In 2007, he was selected to play in the Western Division of the Midwest League All-Star game, representing the Beloit Snappers.
-In June of the same year, he was promoted to the Advanced A class Fort Myers Miracle; combined, Dinkelman batted .269 in 131 games played, and was voted the "Mightiest Miracle Player" (the favorite Fort Myers Miracle player) by fans.
+In June of the same year, he was promoted to the Class A-Advanced Fort Myers Miracle; combined, Dinkelman batted .269 in 131 games played, and was voted the "Mightiest Miracle Player" (the favorite Fort Myers Miracle player) by fans.

 In 2008, Dinkelman continued his professional career, playing for the Miracle as well as the New Britain Rock Cats.
 Along with teammates Rob Delaney, Jeff Manship, Anthony Slama and Danny Valencia, Dinkelman represented the Fort Myers Miracle in the Florida State League All-Star game.
 He finished the season with the AA Rock Cats, batting a combined .272 with four home runs, 40 RBI, and 12 stolen bases.

 From May 1–7, 2009, Dinkelman was the Twins' Minor League Player of the Week.
 He was named to his third consecutive All-Star team after batting .299 with four home runs and 43 RBI in the first half of the season.
 For the year, Dinkelman posted club highs in hits, doubles and walks to help the Rock Cats make their first post-season appearance since 2003.
 After the season, Dinkelman was named to the Eastern League All-Star Post-Season team as a utility player.